sgmurphy/wordpress-plugins/admin-site-enhancements/README.md

 ### Content Management

 * **[[ASE Pro](https://www.wpase.com/rdme-to-web)] Custom Content Types**.
 Conveniently register and edit custom post types (CPT), custom taxonomies, custom field groups and options pages that integrates with Bricks, Breakdance, Oxygen and Elementor.
-This an alternative for ACF Pro, Meta Box, Toolset, Pods or JetEngine.
+This is an alternative for ACF Pro, Meta Box, Toolset, Pods or JetEngine.
 * **Content Duplication**.
 One-click duplication of pages, posts and CPTs.
 [ASE Pro](https://www.wpase.com/rdme-to-web) enables duplication only for certain user roles and post types, and adds location option for duplication link.
 * **Content Order**.
 Enable custom ordering of various post types that are hierarchical or support page attributes, in wp-admin.
 [ASE Pro](https://www.wpase.com/rdme-to-web) enables ordering of post types that are non-hierarchical and does not support page attributes, including media / attachments.
 It also enable toggling taxonomy terms and / or excerpt on the ordering page and applying the custom order on the frontend.
 * **[[ASE Pro](https://www.wpase.com/rdme-to-web)] Terms Order**.
 Enable custom ordering of terms from various taxonomies in wp-admin and on the frontend.